SciML/ModelingToolkit.jl/docs/src/tutorials/initialization.md

                 [x => 1, y => 0.0, D(y) => 2.0, λ => 1], [g => 1], guesses = [λ => 1])
 ```

-We can see that because the system is overdetermined we recieve a NonlinearLeastSquaresProblem,
+We can see that because the system is overdetermined we receive a NonlinearLeastSquaresProblem,
 solvable by [NonlinearSolve.jl](https://docs.sciml.ai/NonlinearSolve/stable/).
 Using NonlinearSolve
 we can recreate the initialization solve directly: